 Blood is thicker than water, unless your brother is the Unabomber.
 Ted Kaczynski, more commonly referred to as the Unabomber, wrote a manifesto that he wanted published by the biggest US media outlets in 1995.
 In it, he stated that if his demands were not met, he would continue his bombing campaign.

 Unfortunately for Kaczynski, his life's work was also his life's undoing.
 His brother David read the manifesto, recognized his brother's handwriting and turned him into the federal authorities.
-To hear David tell it, he never planned on reading the manifesto, even after recognizing similarities between the bomber's theories and his brother's letters that were written while he was a professor at the University of California at Berkeley.
+To hear David tell it, he never planned on reading the manifesto, even after recognizing similarities between the bomber's theories and his brother's letters that were written while he was a professor at the University of California, Berkeley.

-Manson thought he took Crowe's life, and when he was arrested for fatally harming Tate and LaBianca in 1969, he included Crowe as one of his victims.
-Except Crowe was alive.
+Manson thought he took Crowe's life, and when he was arrested for the murders of Sharon Tate and the LaBiancas in 1969, he included Crowe as one of his victims.
+However, Crowe was still alive.
 He had never gone to the police about the shooting, never told any of his fellow Black Panthers about it, and never retaliated against Manson, leaving the cult leader to believe Crowe was dead.